Algorithms for Massive Data -- Lecture Notes: Exercises

+\begin{enumerate} \item Insert a new student in the set ($A$ or $L$).
+We assume that the student does not already belong to the set. \item Check if $A = L$.
+The answer should be correct with high probability (i.e. with probability $1-n^{-c}$ for any desired constant $c$). \item Estimate the fraction of students who have passed exactly one module between AMD and LMD (i.e. do not count students that have passed zero or both modules).
+For example, if there are in total $n=30$ students, 7 students have passed only AMD, and 8 students have passed only LMD, then this fraction is $(7+8)/30 = 0.5$. \item Focus on the set of students who passed at least one module.
+Among these students, estimate the fraction of students that passed both modules.
+For example, if $20$ students passed at least one between AMD and LMD, and $5$ students passed both AMD and LMD, this fraction is $5/20 = 0.25$. \end{enumerate}

+Assuming constant absolute error $0 < \epsilon < 1$ and constant failure probability $0<\delta<1$ for queries (3-4), the sketch should use $O(\log n)$ bits of space. \end{Exercise}

-\begin{exercise} An embedded device with few KiB of RAM contains a sensor that measures the environment's temperature (an integer number) every 10 seconds.
-We want to store \emph{all} the generated data, in a streaming fashion, in a small-space sketch (note that the sensor produces several MiB of data per year).
-At any point in time, the data sketch should be able to answer quickly to the following query, with relative error $\epsilon$: what was the average temperature in a specific time range? (e.g. April 15th 2021, 10:15:40 AM - September 21th 2023, 09:10:20 PM). \end{exercise}
+\begin{Exercise} An embedded device with few KiB of RAM contains a sensor that measures the environment's temperature (an integer number) every 10 seconds.
+We want to store \emph{all} the generated data, in a streaming fashion, in a sketch using just few Kilobytes of space (note that the sensor produces several MiB of data per year).
+At any point in time, the data sketch should be able to answer quickly to the following query, with relative error $\epsilon$: what was the average temperature in a specific time range? (e.g. April 15th 2021, 10:15:40 AM - September 21th 2023, 09:10:20 PM). \end{Exercise}

-\begin{exercise} We want to store a relational table $t(a_1, a_2, \dots, a_k)$ in a small (polylogarithmic-space in the table's size) sketch supporting the following two queries: (i) insert a new row into the table, and (ii) given $q$ attributes $a_{i_1}, \dots, a_{i_q}$ at query time, estimate with relative error $\epsilon$ and failure probablity $\delta$ the number of distinct rows in the projection $\pi_{a_{i_1}, \dots, a_{i_q}}(t)$. \end{exercise}
+\begin{Exercise} We want to store a relational table $t(a_1, a_2, \dots, a_k)$ in a small (polylogarithmic-space in the table's size) sketch supporting the following two queries: (i) insert a new row into the table, and (ii) given $q$ attributes $a_{i_1}, \dots, a_{i_q}$ at query time, estimate with relative error $\epsilon$ and failure probablity $\delta$ the number of distinct rows in the projection $\pi_{a_{i_1}, \dots, a_{i_q}}(t)$. \end{Exercise}

-\begin{exercise} We want to store a relational table $t(a_1, a_2, \dots, a_k)$, where columns $a_1, a_2, \dots, a_k$ store integer numbers, in a small (polylogarithmic-space in the table's size) sketch supporting the following two queries: (i) insert a new row into the table, and (ii) given an attribute $a_i$ and two integers $\ell\leq r$, estimate the number of rows (not necessarily distinct) such that $\ell \leq a_i \leq r$. \end{exercise}
+\begin{Exercise} We want to store a relational table $t(a_1, a_2, \dots, a_k)$, where columns $a_1, a_2, \dots, a_k$ store integer numbers, in a small (polylogarithmic-space in the table's size) sketch supporting the following two queries (we allow a small error in the answer): (i) insert a new row into the table, and (ii) given an attribute $a_i$ and two integers $\ell\leq r$, estimate the number of rows (not necessarily distinct) such that $\ell \leq a_i \leq r$. \end{Exercise}